deepakxyz/get-earth/README.md

+# A* Pathfinding Visualization

+This is my first attempt at A* pathfinding.
+I made this visualization to show the beauty of pathfinding.
+You can modify all major features of my algorithm through the graphics interface.
+Here I will go through the major features of my program.

 # get-earth

 Get high res sat image of earth and stitch them.The data is sourced from [zoom.earth](https://zoom.earth/).
 100 x 100 tiles give you you a total of 10000 individual tiles and when its all stitched together it totally give you a 25k x 25k image.
 So try not to go over 100 x 100 tiles.

 ## How to use it?